danideter/Udacity/exercise 4 prep/README.txt

 ---------------------------------

 This application is to test a data structure for udacity's project 4 in the fullstack nano-degree program.
-This is an alpha of the game and input validations are not in place yet.
+This is an alpha of the game, and input validations are not in place yet.

 The zip folder contains the following folders and files.
 -------------------------------------------

  1 - liarsDice.py
-     This contains the server side functions to setup and deploy the website.
+     This contains test functions for a liar's dice web app.

  2 - README.txt
      This is me.
 I am the README.txt file.